-In recent months, the call for diversity in engineering has become more urgent.
-On June 2, NSPE President David Martini, P.E., F.NSPE, delivered a statement on the growing protests across the country and in his own state of Minnesota.
+The call for diversity in engineering has become more urgent.
+Last June, NSPE President David Martini, P.E., F.NSPE, delivered a statement on the growing protests across the country and in his own state of Minnesota.
 He reminded all members that basic human decency and the NSPE Code of Ethics demand that “Engineers shall treat all persons with dignity, respect, fairness and without discrimination.”

 He continued: “As professional engineers and leaders in our communities, we are committed to applying our talents and knowledge to make the world a better place for all.
 The events we are witnessing make us all painfully aware of the work that remains to be done to address the root causes of this societal ill and heal its wounds, and underline the imperative, as a profession, of putting our own house in order.”

 It’s time to start a conversation and recognize why diversity equals success for the future of engineering!